WSU-mkijowski/ceg-3400-fall-25-lab-1-hashing-lab1-ceg-3400/README.md

 * Is there a better way than brute force to attempt to get higher valued coins?
 * Why or why not?

-    There are better ways than just brute forcing to attempt to get higher valued coins such as searching on multiple CPU cores
+    There are better ways than just brute forcing to attempt to get higher valued coins such as searching on multiple CPU cores where each core tests a certain range of nonces.

 ```bash
 please put any cool bash one-liners or other piped commands you